cre8ivepark/COVID19DataVisualizationHoloLens2/README.md

 ## Features
 - Near interactions with direct grab/move/rotate (one or two-handed)
 - Far interactions using hand ray (one or two-handed)
-- Use hand menu to switch the data
+- Main menu to switch the data, change earth rendering options
 - Toggle graph, text label
+- Toggle auto-rotate

 ## Known issues
 - There is flicker on data switching.
 Needs improvement on data retrieving
 - Data normalization & polish needed
-- Auto rotation is disabled.
-Graph orientation is distorted when the object is rotated.